bennettslin/yearlings_bobtail_app/playerRefactor.md

 * Time manager clears interval when:
     * Playing is toggled off.

+* When time manager advances time:
+    * Automatically select new verse.

 * Displayed audio timer sets or resets interval when:
     * Playing is toggled on.